 The woman unfurled herself from the silk rope, dropping gracefully as she unwound over about 10 feet.
 The movement was so controlled and sinuous it appeared effortless.
 She twirled there, some 20 feet off the ground.
 I was at an interview for an article on Austin’s Blue Lapis Light, a site-specific aerial dance company, watching rehearsal… Continue reading Assessing Risk in Sport – What is “Safe”?

 I’m currently spending some much needed time with extended family (which will, eventually, lend itself to all sorts of various posts), so I’m taking this opportunity to add another layer to my recently published article on The Austinot.
-If you’re not familiar with this magazine, The Austinot is an online publication that focuses on — you guessed… Continue reading Little Free Library On the Road
+If you’re not familiar with this magazine, The Austinot is an online publication that focuses on–you guessed it–Austin.
+I… Continue reading Little Free Library On the Road

 #ThrowbackThursday always has me thinking of photos with friends.
 Or awkward family photos.
 Or fashion faux pas (how did we ever think that perms and shoulder pads were a good look?).
 A lot of my photos are of groups of runners, clustered somewhere, often in the dark, in various stages of sweatiness.
 I stumbled upon some… Continue reading #TBT: Pacing Friends is the Best of All Worlds